Arc2D-Framework/Arc2D/src/domain/models/README.txt

-Models are like individual entities but are aggregrate roots.
+Models are individual entities as aggregrate roots.
 They manage multiple sub-entities and coordinates a process between them.